Skip to content

 Returns:

-List of matching symbols.
+List of (module_name, symbol) tuples for matching symbols.

 Example: